cecily-mee/cecily-mee/README.md

 🤝 Let’s Collaborate!
 I’m always up for a challenge and love working with people on exciting projects.
-Feel free to connect with me on LinkedIn or check out my GitHub.
-Let’s build something amazing together!
+Feel free to connect with me through email cecilyambooken126@gmail.com